Introduction This is the beginning of asymmetric cryptography for this series of posts, so if you are just now beginning to follow along

 Brief History In 1997, the National Institute of Standards and Technology (NIST) called to replace the DES.
 By this time …

-Motivation In the next few posts I want to discuss the Advanced Encryption Standard or better known as AES, which is the …
+Motivation In the next few posts I want to discuss the Advanced Encryption Standard or better known as AES, which …

 This is a continuation of (DES) The Data Encryption Standard [Part 1], so it is highly encouraged to read that post before …